patricklsamson/batch8-activities/README.md

 To run and test out database or PostgreSQL codes provided in ".txt" files, please refer to this [link](https://extendsclass.com/postgresql-online.html).
 There are blocks of code separated by long line of hyphens inside each ".txt" files.
 Just copy and paste it one by one inside the text editor provided by ExtendsClass - PostgreSQL Online then run the test.
 Delete everything inside the text editor then proceed on checking the output of the next block of code.
 All data inputs are stored inside the local storage of your browser, to delete them please refer to this [link](https://intercom.help/scoutpad/en/articles/3478364-how-to-clear-local-storage-of-web-browser).

 The Ruby on Rails (RoR) Applications below are deployed in Heroku and can be accessible anytime by the Heroku App Links I provided.
+Kindly check "db/seeds.rb" for initial data to assist you in exploring around the apps.

 ### Activity 1